BRITISH MINE LAYER, HMS ATREUS

 In early 1942 the Queensland Main Roads Commision was directed to erect buildings, anti-aircraft gun emplacements, command and battery observation posts, underground plotting room, magazines, accomodation for officers and men, a 20,000 gallon concrete tank, and a 20 bed hospital at Cowan Cowan (aboriginal Kau-in Kau-in) on Moreton Island.
-There were also instructed to build a controlled mines station with accomodation for officers and men of the Australian Navy.
+There were also instructed to build a Controlled Mine Station (RAN Station 3) with accommodation for officers and men of the Australian Navy.

 "Polly" Underwood, author of the book "The Reflections of an Old Grey Mare - A Salute to those who served", was appointed Sister-in-charge of the Camp Hospital at Cowan Cowan on Moreton Island.
 This was possibly some time around June 1942.
 "Polly" and the other sisters lived with the lighthouse keeper Harry Wadsworth and his wife.
 The Commanding Officer at Cowan Cowan was Major Keith "Rip" Forster. the next Commanding Officer at Cowan Cowan was Major Arnold Bennet.

 "Polly" describes in her book the existence of a British mine layer off Moreton Island called "Job Fifty-one".
 She described it as a very "hush hush" operation.
 It was laying mines across to Bribie Island.
 "Polly" and the other sisters from Cowan Cowan were often invited on board the minelayer to watch movies.
 They used to sit on top of the mines while they watched the movies.
 They were assured that they were not armed.

 David Spethman told me that "Job-51" was not the name of the ship but the name of the secret operation that they were carrying out.
 David believes that the ship was actually the British ship, HMS Atreus.